Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 So the number of all factors of 120 = 4x2x2 = 16

-Another variant of this is to find the number of odd and even factors.
-For odd factors, we leave out the exponent of 2, since even a single ‘2’ on multiplication would give an even number.
+Another variant is to find the number of odd and even factors.
+We leave out the exponent of 2 for odd factors since even a single ‘2’ on multiplication would give an even number.
 So, the number of odd factors = 2×2= 4.
-And for finding the number of even factors, we simply subtract the number of odd factors from the total number of factors (here 16 – 4 = 12).
+To find the number of even factors, we subtract the number of odd factors from the total number of factors (here, 16 – 4 = 12).

-At Option Training Institute, it is our constant endeavor to help people do well in Quant even if they found Math scary in grade school.
+At Option Training Institute, we constantly endeavor to help people do well in Quant even if they found Math scary in grade school.